 His biggest achievement is the championship title in the 2009 A1 Grand Prix Series with Team Ireland.

-He was born on 26th of October, 1982 in Portadown, in Northern Ireland.
+He was born on October 26, 1982 in Portadown, in Northern Ireland.
 As a 9-year-old boy, Adam began to drive karting and during five years he had a solid success.
 He won the Elf La Filiere Motorsport Academy in Le Mans and in 1999 made a debut in formula racing.

 Carroll competed in the British Formula Ford and won the Winter Series, while in 2002 he became a champion of British Formula 3 B-class, scoring a record number of points.

 In 2003, Carroll moved to the highest class of British Formula 3.
 Interestingly, he drove for three teams that year and had pretty good results, scoring eight consecutive podiums.
 The same year Adam also competed part-time in Formula 3 Euro Series and managed to outperform his teammate Nico Rosberg in the season-closing race in South Korea.

 Carroll continued to race in the British Formula 3 in 2004 and finished the season as a vice-champion, behind Nelson Piquet Jr and he scored five race wins.
 He also finished third in Masters of Formula 3 and was European Formula 3 Cup Champion.

 Adam received a call from Super Nova Racing to replace Hayanari Shimoda, just a few days before the start of 2005 GP2 Series season.
 Although he wasn't prepared enough for the season, Carroll had a very good year and was very competitive.
 He scored three wins, at Imola, Monza, and Spa, before finishing 5th overall.

 Those results weren’t unnoticed and he was signed by BAR Honda Formula 1 team as a test driver which was a huge step forward for the Ulsterman.